 Having some extra sausage laying around, I thought it would give me the perfect opportunity to revisit my sausage and peppers over rice dish.

-This is a favourite of my husband and brother.
-Easy and gratifying, I turn to this dish when I don’t want to spend hours in the kitchen.
+This is a favorite of my husband and brother.
+Easy and gratifying, I turn to this dish when I don't want to spend hours in the kitchen.
 The added bonus is that it makes a lot, so serve it over rice or pasta and you will please your guests to no end.
 And probably have some leftovers, too.

 Another positive thing about this dish is its customization.
 Feeling the dish needs more sausage?
 Add more.
 Same can be said for the veggies.
 I don't really measure out ingredients for this recipe; basically I throw whatever I have on hand in.
 It is fun when you don't put too much thought into it.

 - 2 pounds hot sausage, casings removed and crumbled.